nick-stamatakis/HTML-CSS-Projects/README.md

 # HTML-CSS-Projects
-Created various websites using HTML in conjunction with CSS.
+Created websites using HTML in conjunction with CSS.